OsBlaineOra/db-devops-tools/README.md

 # CI/CD Tools for Database Developers
 ## Before You Begin

-This 4-hour lab walks you through the steps to ...
+This 4-hour lab walks you through the steps to
+1. Create an Oracle Cloud account
+1. Create an Autonomous Transaction Processing (ATP) Database
+1. Create an Oracle Compute instance and install/configure
+   1. Git
+   1. Java
+   1. Liquibase
+   1. SQLcl
+   1. utPLSQL
+   1. Jenkins
+1. Setup a Jenkins project that will keep your Database schema current and tested
+1. Use Liquibase to make changes to your Database schema
+1. Use utPLSQL to unit test your Database PL/SQL code

 ### Background
 Enter background information here..